express-validator/express-validator/README.md

 ## Optional input

-You can use the `optional()` method to check an input only when the input exists.
+You can use the `optional()` method to skip validation.
+By default, it only skips validation if the key does not exist on the request object.
+If you want to skip validation based on the property being falsy (null, undefined, etc), you can pass in `{ checkFalsy: true }`.

 ```javascript
 req.checkBody('email').optional().isEmail();